 The 90 extra dollars is something that no one would be averse to paying considering they were able to get the loan at a short notice during an emergency.
 The loan would have helped Dwyane in getting his car up and running once again, thereby allowing him to get to work and not skip it.

-There are certain things that we have to remember and follow when talking out a $300 payday loan.
+There are certain things that we have to remember and follow when taking out a $300 payday loan.
 Adhering to the tips mentioned below can help avoid falling into a debt cycle.

-- Do not borrow more money that what is needed to resolve an emergency situation.
+- Do not borrow more money than what is needed to resolve an emergency situation.
 Thus, fixing the two busted tires require $300.
-Hence, borrow only $300 payday loan and not more than it.
+Hence, borrow only a $300 payday loan and not more than it.